sailendrachettri/nbbgc-forcasting/README.md

-# NBBGC-FORECASTING - A Weather Web Application
+# nbbgc-forecasting - A weather web application

 - The weather application will provide users with real-time weather information, forecasts, and other weather-related data, which can help them make better decisions about their day-to-day activities.